oeyoews/star-list/README.md

 *   [JManch/sunset.nvim](https://github.com/JManch/sunset.nvim) - An automatic theme switcher for Neovim that uses precise sunrise/sunset times based on your latitude and longitude.
 *   [tamton-aquib/duck.nvim](https://github.com/tamton-aquib/duck.nvim) - A duck that waddles arbitrarily in neovim.
 *   [folke/noice.nvim](https://github.com/folke/noice.nvim) - 💥 Highly experimental plugin that completely replaces the UI for messages, cmdline and the popupmenu.
-*   [smjonas/snippet-converter.nvim](https://github.com/smjonas/snippet-converter.nvim) - Bundle snippets from multiple sources and convert them to your format of choice.

 ## Emacs Lisp